pjdohertygis/SARCOP/.github/ISSUE_TEMPLATE/task.md

 What app is it?

-Sandbox or Deployment?
+Sandbox, Deployment, or both?

 What needs to be configured / fixed?

 If you know who should work on this task, assign it.
+If you know when it should be done, add it to a milestone.
-Either way, post on the SARCOP Operations Chat.
+Either way, post on the SARCOP Operations Chat and make sure this gets in the pipeline!